 Individual therapy: Wilmington patients are assigned a primary counselor upon admission to our center, and will be able to meet with this staff member as requested by the patient or as recommended by our team.
 We believe that those looking to defeat an addiction to heroin can greatly benefit from one-on-one time with a counselor, as these meetings can be a time to process feelings and emotions, set present and future goals, and talk through any experiences had while in our care.

 Group therapy: Those who are battling an addiction to heroin often suffer through their addiction alone.
-At Wilmington, however, patients are part of a community that is united in the front against substance abuse and addiction.
+At our treatment center, however, patients are part of a community that is united in the front against substance abuse and addiction.
 Group therapy sessions, where men and women truly feel that sense of community, are integral to the care we offer at our center.
 The following group therapy opportunities, which are offered daily in the mornings and afternoons, are examples of what may be offered during a patient’s time at Wilmington Treatment Center:

 - Chronic pain group